What is the difference between the Spiritus Mundi in the first work and Spirit in the second?

 When does the second work finish?

 The last blackness traditionally marks a turning point between the second and third work.
-It simply means the matter will undergo a transformation.
+It simply means the matter will transform.

 Previous: First-Preparatory Works